Tom Lackey: California State Assembly

 In 2014, Lackey announced he planned to run for 36th California State Assembly District against the incumbent Steve Fox who was considered one of the most vulnerable democrats in the legislature.
 The race was one of the costliest of the 2014 elections with both campaigns and independent expenditures spending a combined $2.2 million.
 Lackey defeated Fox with 60% of the vote to Fox's 40%.
 He was sworn into office on December 5, 2014.
 Lackey began his term by declining a pay increase that was approved for Legislators' salaries.
 He was one of six Assembly members to decline the raise.

 Lackey authored a roadside "drug breathalyzer" bill, Assembly Bill 1356 that was rejected by state legislators "...in large part because THC levels are not good indicators of intoxication..."
 Lackey also co-authored the bi-partisan and historic Medical Marijuana Safety and Regulation Act (AB 266) in 2015.
 Part of a package of laws intended to create a statewide framework for regulating medical marijuana.
 Part of the law is aimed at addressing the proliferation of drugged driving in California and is funding a study at UC San Diego to create tools to recognize marijuana-impairment in drivers.

+In October 2025, Governor Gavin Newsom signed into law several bills sponsored by Lackey, including legislation addressing burglary tools and expanding mandatory reporting requirements for child abuse by talent agents, managers, and coaches.

 The California Police Chiefs Association named Lackey their 2015 Legislator of the Year for his promotion of public safety and his efforts to curb driving under the influence of drugs and alcohol.
 He also received the 2015 Legislator of Year award from the special education advocacy group “Easter Seals" organization for his leadership in successfully advocating for increased funding for special needs Californians.

 In the Assembly, Lackey serves as Vice Chair of the Local Government Committee, Vice Chair of the Public Safety Committee, and on the committees on Accountability and Administrative Review, Aging & Long-Term Care, Budget and Government Organization.